brodo/kubectl-k6/Readme.md

 kubectl k6 run myScript.js --arguments '--tag testid=MyScript-{{.Time.Format .FormatRFC3339}}'
 ```

-### Parallelism
-You can run k6 on multiple pods in parallel using the `--parallelism` flag.
-This will create a new pod for each k6 run. **The 'parallelism' argument cannot be larger than maximum VUs in the script.**

 ### k6 Extensions & Custom Images

 To use k6 extensions, you need to provide a custom OCI image that is accessible to the k8s cluster.
 You can pass the `--image` flag to the run command to specify the image tag.